Certified Sharpener's Banner

 Sharpening Chef’s Knives

-KIng of the Professional Chef’s tools is the knife.
-Costing considerable amounts of money and very much cared for by their owners they need to be sharpened by equaly dedicated and qualified professional sharpeners.
+King of the professional chef’s tools is the knife.
+Costing considerable amounts of money and very much cared for by their owners, they need to be sharpened by equally dedicated and qualified professional sharpeners.

-We are often asked which knives do we recommend, and it’s product not from overseas as you might have assumed but from a very long establish British maker from Sheffield, the place stainless steel was invented, and they’re called Samual Staniforth.
-They’ve been in business for 160 years, so we can be sure they really know what they’re doing with knives and steel
+We are often asked which knives we recommend, and it’s products not from overseas as you might have assumed but from a very long-established British maker from Sheffield, the place stainless steel was invented, and they’re called Samuel Staniforth.
+They’ve been in business for 160 years, so we can be sure they really know what they’re doing with knives and steel.

 Sharpening Kitchen Knives